sabertazimi/awesome-notes/programming/tools/git/gitBasicNotes.md

 1b.
 Reserve a copy of this project and tell your teacher that it is your own homework - Plagiarism is shame.

-If you become rich through modifications, related worksrvices, or supporting the original work, share the love.
+If you become rich through modifications, related work services, or supporting the original work, share the love.
 Only a dick would make loads off this work and not buy the original works creator(s) a pint.Code is provided with no warranty.
 Using somebody else's code and bitching when it